xMAnton/BioGrakn/README.md

  $ cd [WORKDIR]
 ```

-Note that you can use an ad-hoc keyspace, such as *biograkn* above.
+Note that you can use an ad-hoc keyspace, such as *biograkn* used above.

 &nbsp;